 In order to be eligible for the Kristof Fellowship, applicants must meet the following requirements:

-March 10th – 12th, 2017 – Fellowship award will be presented at the Annual General Meeting in Albuquerque, New Mexico
+February 23-25, 2018 – Fellowship award will be presented at the Annual General Meeting in Washington, DC

-2017 (June – August) – Fellowship will be carried out at one of the National Offices in New York or Washington, DC.
+2018 (June – August) – Fellowship will be carried out in one of Amnesty International USA Field Offices or National Office (NYC, Washington, DC, Oakland, Boston, Chicago, Atlanta)

 Our deep appreciation goes to the Kristof family for their generous support of this Fellowship and for their commitment to inspiring a new generation of human rights activists.
 Whether you wish to make a gift that will honor Ladis’s legacy or that will inspire the next generation of activists, you may send your donation to: